 The Seth MacFarlane cartoon franchise is the most frequent targets of the claim, including The Cleveland Show, American Dad! and most notably, Family Guy.
 Critics, including the Parents Television Council – in harshly criticizing the frequent very adult plots, extreme violence, crude language and lewd sexual situations – cite the fact that the show is animated, have child-friendly businesses (such as Burger King) as frequent advertisers, have merchandise marketed to children and its airing during early evening hours when children are potentially in the audience.
 Those defending the show often point out that the show's intended audience is not children and that some won't allow their children to see it, but those claims have often been refuted by the PTC and others.
 Even more so if one buys the DVD release.
 Some adult cartoons, like The Simpsons, are written to comply with broadcast standards, so what you see on television is (with few exceptions.
 The DVD versions of "Marge Gets a Job," "New Kids on the Blecch," "Viva Ned Flanders," and "Sunday, Cruddy Sunday" edited out Mrs. Krabappel's line about Bart feigning Tourette Syndrome, Mr. Burns calling Smithers a "Chinaman," Homer figuring out that Barney's birthday is on the same day as Hitler's, and a sexy Superbowl commercial about The Catholic Church respectively) what you'll get on the DVD.
 The MacFarlane cartoons are written first and then censored for broadcast, so the DVD versions are often more explicit.

 One of the biggest is South Park; despite airing at a time when kids should be in bed, some watch it anyway.
 Despite the animation using a paper cut-out doll style, it is full of swearing, violent death, gore (especially in the later seasons), uncensored cartoon nudity, implied sexual abuse and rape, and child abuse both implied and confirmed.
 People with various prejudices aren't always directly punished, and childish innocence is rarely a good thing, which might confuse children.
 It also makes fun of Political Correctness Gone Mad, references many current events, and features a manipulative, sociopathic, anti-Semitic little boy (Cartman) as one of the show's most popular characters.
-It also doesn't help that from seasons one to six, the theme song was more cheerful and unassuming, which lured a lot of people into thinking it wasn't that bad (yeah, never mind the TV-MA rating and that warning that says all the celebrities are impersonated and the show's content is so vulgar that nobody should watch it)
+It also doesn't help that from seasons one to six, the theme song was more cheerful and unassuming, which lured a lot of people into thinking it wasn't that bad (despite the TV-MA rating and that warning that says all the celebrities are impersonated and the show's content is so vulgar that nobody should watch it)

 The Simpsons has dealt with adult subjects like animal abuse, child abuse, politics, alcoholism, religion, class inequality, and juvenile delinquency, but back when it first aired, a lot of people didn't accept it as an adult cartoon because of how simplistic the animation and art was, and trashed it for corrupting youth due to the subject matter and having Bart Simpson (who, back then, was written as a more destructive, 1990s spin on Dennis the Menace) as the main focus of the stories.
 It also didn't help that Simpsons merchandise back then were sold as children's toys.